guinslym/aso_up_and_running/Python/Django/Django.md

 This is a list of steps or reminder :) to create a Django webapp on asmallorange shared hosting server.
 These steps are adapted from https://kb.asmallorange.com/customer/portal/articles/1603414-install-django-using-virtualenv

 ###Django
 Don't install the latest version it's a shared server.
-Even if your `pip install flask` doesn't output an error.
+Even if your `pip install django` doesn't output an error.
 If the latest version is 1.9.4 install 1.9.1 or 1.8.9 instead.
+I had some issue by installing the latest version.

 # Steps